 The air temperature is usually between 29°C and 31°C during the day all year round, while it drops to 22/23°C at night.
-The sea temperature around Bali is usually between 27 and 30°C but note the temperature is much cooler off Nusa Penida with 23/25°C.
+The water temperature around Bali is generally between 27 and 30°C but note the temperature is much cooler off Nusa Penida at 23/25°C.

-For a first scuba diving trip to Bali, I would definitely recommend the month of September to avoid the crowds and give the best shot at meeting a mola-mola at Crystal Bay.
+For a first scuba diving trip to Bali, I recommend the month of September to avoid the crowds and give the best shot at meeting a mola-mola at Crystal Bay.